SystemsApproach/security/infra.rst

 with its private key.
 The ROA contains the AS number of *C* and the prefix or prefixes that it wishes to advertise.
-Anyone who looks at the ROA and the resource certificate chain that leads from the root CA to *C* can validate that the ROA is legitimate.
+Anyone who looks at the ROA and the resource certificate chain that leads from the root CA to *C* can validate that it has been signed with the private key belonging to the entity authorized to advertise the prefixes in the ROA.
+Because the ROA also contains the AS number for *C*, we now know that we should trust advertisements of this prefix if they originate from the stated AS.

 Rather than being passed around in real time like certificates in TLS,